fenago/apache-solr/lab_guides/Lab_7.md

-We started understanding the concept of relevance and its terms precision and recall in the previous chapter.
+We started understanding the concept of relevance and its terms precision and recall in the previous lab.
 Then we learned about various query parsers, their parameters, and how we can configure them.
 In the same way, we explored various response writers, their parameters, and how we can configure them.
 We also looked at velocity search UI.